 Through a partnership with the Osage County Sheriff's Department the district has secured the services of a school resource officer for each school.
-The SRO is responsible for assisting administration with the general safety of the building, instruction of students on various social and legal matters, and staff updates on crisis planning and management.
+The SRO is responsible for assisting administration with the general safety of the building and crisis planning and management.
+The SRO is also a key player in the instruction of students on various social and legal matters.